Apollo TV camera: Operational history

 SEC camera prototype used on the Apollo 11 Lunar Module camera.

 The camera was first tested in space during the Apollo 9 mission in March 1969.
 The camera was stowed in the LM, and it used the LM's communications systems to evaluate their performance before lunar operations began.
 This meant that the CM did not carry a video camera for this mission.
 It was next used on Apollo 11, carried in the LM's descent stage, in the quad 4 Modularized Equipment Stowage Assembly (MESA).
 It was from the MESA where it captured humanity's first step on another celestial body on 21 July 1969.
-Apollo 11 would be the first and last time the camera was used on the Lunar surface; however, it flew as a backup camera on the Apollo missions from Apollo 13 to Apollo 16, in case the color cameras suffered a similar fate as the Apollo 12 camera.
+Apollo 11 would be the first and last time the camera was used on the Lunar surface; however, it flew as a backup camera on Apollo 13 and Apollo 14, in case the color cameras suffered a similar fate as the Apollo 12 camera.